 Note: A pressure drop of more than 1.5" W. C. (0.37 kPa) when the Main Burner ignites is an indication of an inadequate supply of gas and can lead to ignition failure, rough starts and/or rough operation.
 If a drop of more than 1.5" W. C. (0.37 kPa) in supply gas pressure occurs when the Main Burner ignites, ensure the supply gas lines and regulator(s) are properly sized and installed.
-See Supply Gas Regulator and Supply Gas Line Requirements (page 13).
-See Supply Gas Line Installation (page 30) and Supply Gas Regulator (page 13).
+See the requirements for Supply Gas Regulator (page 13) and Gas Supply Systems (page 13).
 Ensure all requirements and installation instructions are maintained.